Solar Farms in Texas: What Most Construction Plans Get Wrong About Water

 Panel-wash water quality is not a cosmetic concern.
 It is a long-term performance variable that compounds over the life of the asset.

 Solar module efficiency is sensitive to surface contamination.
-Guidance from the Solar Energy Industries Association notes that solar power technologies use approximately 20 gallons per megawatt-hour for cleaning solar collection surfaces, and module manufacturers commonly specify deionized or low-TDS water to avoid mineral deposit accumulation on anti-reflective coatings.
+Guidance from the Solar Energy Industries Association notes that solar technologies use about 20 gallons of water per megawatt-hour to clean collection surfaces.
+To protect anti-reflective coatings, module manufacturers commonly require deionized or low-TDS water.

 Hard water washing leaves calcium and magnesium residue that reduces light transmission, can scratch glass during wiping, and may damage anti-reflective coatings irreversibly.
 The economic effect is gradual but measurable: a project losing 1 percent of generation to soiling related coating degradation across a 30-year asset life represents meaningful lifetime revenue impact.